Message from the Director of Health

 People with COVID-19 or symptoms of COVID-19 who have stayed home can stop home isolation under the following conditions:

-- At least 3 days (72 hours) have passed since recovery.
-Recovery is defined as no fever (without the use if fever reducing medication) AND improvement in respiratory symptoms (e.g. cough, shortness of breath), AND
+- At least 24 hours with no fever (without the use if fever reducing medication) AND

 - At least 10 days have passed since your symptoms first appeared